whonut/whonut.github.io/projects.md

 #### Fuzzy Clock BitBar plugin

-I contributed a small 'word clock' script to the [BitBar](https://getbitbar.com) which displays the time in words to the nearest five minutes.
+I contributed a small 'word clock' script to [BitBar](https://getbitbar.com), which displays the time in words to the nearest five minutes.
 I also created a Swedish version of this for a friend.

 - [English version](https://getbitbar.com/plugins/Time/fuzzyclock.1s.py)